Chattahooligans/hooligan-hymnal-app/docs/new-assets.md

 The third mode of the Hero component is a panel that requests from the API at https://prideraiser.org and loads the campaign cover image.
 It is configured with an ID in the config file and some URL parameters.
 You will not be creating a file to package with Hooligan Hymnal, but the third mode is discussed here for complete coverage of the Home Hero component.

 Fun fact: Hooligan Hymnal and Prideraiser have the same origin, and the projects now have some integration.

+## Home Navigation Bar

+Default file name(s): `home-navbar-logo.png`

+The Home Hero component fades into a standard looking header/navigation bar as the user scrolls.
+You can specify a logo that is displayed in that bar.

 ## Menu Drawer